 Because of the AWD feature and higher ground clearance, your Subaru can be driven on ordinary roads or off-road.
-But please keep in mind that an AWD Subaru is neither a conventional off-road vehicle nor an all-terrain vehicle.
+But please keep in mind that an AWD Subaru is a passenger car and is neither a conventional off-road vehicle nor an all-terrain vehicle.
 If you do take your Subaru off-road, certain common sense precautions such as the following should be taken: